bor0/gidti/manuscript/chapter3.md

 X> ### Exercise 9
 X>
-X> We've used rule 1 and rule 2 in the example earlier.
-Try to come up with different ways to use each one of the rules described.
+X> We used rule 1 and rule 2 in the example earlier.
+Try to come up with different ways to use some of the rules.

 X> ### Exercise 10
 X>